 On the chance your cat decides he doesn't like his home haircuts, you can ask your vet for a mild sedative such as Acepromazine or Valium.
 Since most grooming places don't have a veterinarian on hand to dole out anesthesia, they depend on light sedation such as these for hard-to-deal-with cats/dogs.

 You can shave your cat yourself, its not really a risk to the cat.
 Be gental and go slow until you get the hang of it.
 My sister and I both have long haired cats and come summer time there are so unhappy with all that fur.
 So we bought a shaver for about ten bucks and shave then in the spring and throughout the summer.
-Now that we have been doing it for a while its a lot of fun, and the cats are not that angry until they get a good look at themselves...:0
+Now that we have been doing it for a while it's a lot of fun, and the cats are not that angry until they get a good look at themselves... :0

 My poor cat was miserable as she had fleas so thick they she was chewing herself raw and had licked off all the hair she could reach with her tongue.
 Then the hairballs, gagging, retching.
 I thought she was going to keel over and die at times.
 I took a razor to her, and she just loved it because it was like a tiny massage scratching all her flea bites.
 Nothing had worked on the flea bites, not even Advantage, shampoos, flea combing, or other remedies.
 She is just loving it now.
 IF she gets an itch, she can lick it easily and does not need to chew.
-Not to mention that we can see fleas and get them off of her in an instant without having to chase them.
+Not to mention that we can see fleas and get them off her in an instant without having to chase them.
 I want to make a note here, following shaving, we could see that she had so many bites in places that it looked like she had bites within a millimeter of each other with many overlapping.
 Again, needless to say, she is very comfortable now.
 She is still beautiful too as she was a long-haired calico and her markings are as beautiful as ever and her checkerboard spots remain.
 Oh, one hint: Wear a garbage bag or some other plastic sheet like you get from a hair cutting place.
 There was fur all over, not to mention the tiniest pieces that itched like fiberglass can.
 Good luck all!

 We did this for the first time recently and were happy with how it turned out.
 I had used a vacuum adapter for something similar at work, so I tried it for the cat.
 A special plate attaches to the clippers, which then attaches to a shopvac.
 It keeps the clippers much cooler and eliminates almost all the mess.
 I couldn't believe how much fur was in the shopvac!
 I used one from hairvac (www.hairvac.com/Upgradeparts.htm).
 It cost more than the clippers, but it works.
 (Other brands may be good, too.)